chingu-voyages/v17-toucans-team-01/README.md

   - [CSS formatting and style rules](#css-formatting-and-style-rules)
   - [JavaScript formatting and style rules](#javascript-formatting-and-style-rules)

-## Sprint 1 Objectives

-- [ ] Learn any new technologies for your project
-- [ ] Set up the project and push it to GitHub
-- [ ] Set up local development environments for each teammate.
-- [ ] Break down the project, create backlog, and use it as a roadmap for the remainder of the project.
-- [ ] Set up project management tools
-- [ ] Add tasks needed to reach MVP status to your project backlog.
-Since you'll be following Agile principles, the backlog won't be complete until the latter part of the project.
-The team will continuously revise it in each sprint.
-- [ ] Designing project using a mockup tool.

 ### Git Strategy <!-- omit in toc -->

 - [x] Can the Pull Request be merged by anyone?
 Or just the Project Manager?
 Or only by the person in charge of that code section?